joe-singh/joe-singh.github.io/writings.md

 # Blog

 I spend a fair bit of time thinking about things that are not physics.
-It got to the point where I thought it might be a good idea to commit some of these to writing.
+During COVID, my daydreaming got to the point where I thought it might be a good idea to commit something to writing.
 Writing forces us to refine our scattered thoughts into a coherent argument that actually makes sense.
 It also lets us look back years from now and